 Table of Contents

-Last revision: Incorporate resolutions passed at 2012 Annual Convention.
+Last revision: Incorporate resolution passed at 2014 Annual Convention.

-Every member of the GPS shall abide by the following principles, as set forth and elaborated in the Charter of the Global Greens.
+Every member of the SGP shall abide by the following principles, as set forth and elaborated in the Charter of the Global Greens.

 C: 2.1 Ecological Wisdom

 We acknowledge that human beings are part of the natural world and we respect the specific value of all forms of life, including non-human species.

 We declare our commitment to non-violence and strive for a culture of peace and cooperation between states.